-There is robust evidence that provides an insight into several KER presented here, and the dose response and temporal relationship between the two KE in question are well described and quantified for different stressors across different test systems (Oxidative stress leading to decreased CFTR function, Decreased CFTR function leading to decreased ASL height; Decreased CBF leading to decreased MCC).
+There is robust evidence that provides an insight into the KER Oxidative stress leading to decreased cilia beat frequency and Decreased cilia beat frequency leading to decreased MCC, and the dose response and temporal relationship between the two KE in question are well described and quantified for different stressors across different test systems.
 In some instances, we are less confident in our quantitative understanding.
-For example, for the KER Decreased ASL height leading to decreased CBF, empirical evidence supporting causality between the two KE is lacking as is quantitative evidence.
-Dose response data as well as data supportive of the KE causality are limited for the KER Decreased MCC leading to decreased lung function.
+For example, dose response data as well as data supportive of the KE causality are limited for the KER Decreased MCC leading to decreased lung function.